KyleMacPherson/cv/README.md

 ## Kyle MacPherson

 Junior web developer/software engineer with a love for data, statistics and getting things done!
-Successful eight year career as a profesisonal poker player ([see me on TV!](https://youtu.be/pkXecSRDZ9s?t=1037)) and currently a pupil in all things object-oriented.
+Successful eight year career as a professional poker player ([see me on TV!](https://youtu.be/pkXecSRDZ9s?t=1037)) and currently a pupil in all things object-oriented.
 Studied code at Makers Academy and fell in love with software programming and design.
 Presently I'm looking to begin my new career in an environment with equally passionate individuals where I can continue to learn fast amongst a team and return value quickly.

 ## Code examples: